Carmen Pola

-Carmen Pola is a long-time Latina politician and community activist in Boston, Massachusetts.
+Carmen Pola (May 1, 1939 – June 1, 2025) was a Puerto Rican politician and community activist in Boston, Massachusetts.
 She was the first Latina to run for statewide office and the first Director of the Office of Constituent Services, a citywide office formed under Mayor Raymond Flynn.

 Early life and education

-Carmen Aurora Villanueva Garcia was born in Rio Piedras, Puerto Rico in 1939.
+Carmen Aurora Villanueva Garcia was born in Río Piedras, Puerto Rico in 1939.
 Pola attended the University of Puerto Rico from 1954–55, before immigrating to The Bronx, New York in 1955 and later to Oakland, California.
-She reports that "As a young, poor migrant farm worker in the late 1950s, Carmen Pola sometimes went to bed with no dinner."
+She reported that "As a young, poor migrant farm worker in the late 1950s, Carmen Pola sometimes went to bed with no dinner."
 In Oakland, she attended Merritt College and participated in organizations such as the Young Catholic Workers and St. Mary's Church.
-She also married Juan Pola in 1961 and has five children.
+She also married Juan Pola in 1961 and had five children.
 They eventually moved to Mission Hill, Boston in 1971.
 She completed an undergraduate degree and did work toward a master's degree in Urban and Environmental Policy from Tufts University.